 Eggnog Rum Glaze (Optional)

-- Combine the powdered sugar, the rum and 2 tablespoons of eggnog.
+- Combine the powdered sugar, the rum extract, and 2 tablespoons of eggnog.
 Stir until the glaze is smooth.
 If you want a thinner glaze, add the remaining tablespoon of eggnog and stir until incorporated.

 Missy Tepe says